 Programs & Events

 In addition to its signature events, PPS produces a range of public programs throughout the year, including walking tours, lectures, symposia, and more.

 At this meeting, held every January, hear an update on the prior year’s activities, plans for the coming year, current advocacy, and a topical lecture.
 New trustees are elected and the Most Endangered Properties list is announced.
 Videos of previous meetings are available on our YouTube channel.

-The Winter Bash, a three-time Best of RI award winner, began in 2003 as a way to highlight large, underutilized historic spaces.
+The Winter Bash, a four-time Best of RI award winner, began in 2003 as a way to highlight large, underutilized historic spaces.
 Held in February or March each year, it is now one of the best-themed fundraisers in Rhode Island, attracting hundreds of people of all ages.
 It gets bigger, better, and more outrageous every year!
 Check out photos of this event on Facebook.